RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/prompts_and_targets/README.md

     - Arguments:
         - --topics_path - A .jsonl file to read topics from.
 Defaults to 'topics.jsonl'
         - --output_path - Where to write the dataset when finished.
 Can be .jsonl or .csv.
 Defaults to a timestamped csv in the data/ folder.
         - --n_topics - How many topics from the topics file to use.
 Leave blank to use them all.
+For testing you should specify something in the range 1-3.
         - --n_subtopics - How many subtopics to generate per topic.
 50 works well.
 Default is 5 for testing.
         - --n_prompts - How many prompts to generate per subtopic.
 10 works well.
 Default is 5 for testing.
 - Load a dataset from a file: `dataset = GeneratedPromptResponseDataset.from_file(path)` - returns a pytorch dataset.